 Robbie Crane: Oh, yeah, a bunch, twenty times.
-I saw them before they got signed, when they got signed and after.
-Oh man, they were amazing.
-John [Alderete] on bass, he’s an amazing bass player.
-They were great band, great fucking band.
-John [Corabi] has been in so many great bands, I was never a big Union fan, I though that was an odd choice of band, because John is such a bluesy fucking hardcore badass.
+I saw them before they got signed, when they got signed, and after.
+Oh, man, they were amazing.
+John [Alderete] on bass; he’s an amazing bass player.
+They were a great band, a great fucking band.
+John [Corabi] has been in so many great bands.
+I was never a big Union fan.
+I thought that was an odd choice because John is such a bluesy fucking hardcore badass.

 Robbie Crane: I met him twice.
-The first time I met him, he was okay, he was cordial, and the second time I met him he was just a wonderful guy, really nice guy.
-I mean I don’t really know the guy and I just thought that it was unfortunate he was in the position he was in.
-In my opinion, I don’t know because I wasn’t there, but he had a lot to do with the Ratt mystique as well as with the song writing, him and Warren together and Stephen and Juan.
+The first time I met him, he was okay, he was cordial, and the second time I met him, he was just a wonderful guy, a really nice guy.
+I mean, I don’t really know the guy, and I just thought that it was unfortunate he was in the position he was in.
+In my opinion, I don’t know because I wasn’t there, but he had a lot to do with the Ratt mystique as well as with the songwriting, him and Warren together, and Stephen and Juan.

-Metal Rules: Do you know why it is that Warren DeMartini, who nowadays is the heart of Ratt, keeps being rumoured as being the guitarist for Dio, Def Leppard and whichever band every year?
+Metal Rules: Do you know why it is that Warren DeMartini, who nowadays is the heart of Ratt, keeps being rumored as being the guitarist for Dio, Def Leppard, and whichever band every year?

-Robbie Crane: You know, he did play with Dio, for a couple weeks, but I don’t think it panned out for either one of them.
+Robbie Crane: You know, he did play with Dio for a couple of weeks, but I don’t think it panned out for either one of them.
 But he’s never told me that he’s leaving Ratt.
 Warren played with Whitesnake at one point, years ago.
-He get’s offers to play with everybody, he’s a great guitar player, a really good guy.
-I think Warren sees all of us as musicians and that we can play in Ratt and in other bands too, and in some ways he wants to play and experience other things as well.
+He gets offers to play with everybody.
+He’s a great guitar player, a really good guy.
+I think Warren sees all of us as musicians and that we can play in Ratt and in other bands too, and in some ways, he wants to play and experience other things as well.
 The only band that I know that he played with is Dio.

 Metal Rules: Why is it that Ratt hasn’t released anything in the past five years?
 Are there legal reasons behind that, because that’s what I’ve heard?

 Robbie Crane: No, not at all.
 Whoever says that is a liar.
 It’s a bunch of bullshit.
 It’s posturing.
-Some people say, they can’t release anything, because I’ll get a big piece of it.
-Some people say, we can’t release anything because of legal matters.
+Some people say they can’t release anything because I’ll get a big piece of it.
+Some people say we can’t release anything because of legal matters.
 That’s a lie, an absolute lie.
-The name Ratt is owned by a company called WBS Incorporated, nobody’s business who owns it, but the corporation is owned by Bobby and Warren, so they can release anything they want under the name Ratt anytime they want.
-So, the reason, why I feel that they won’t record, is because they don’t want to ruin the name Ratt, they don’t want to fuck with the legacy.
-I don’t think they wanna fuck with legacy.
+The name Ratt is owned by a company called WBS Incorporated, nobody’s business who owns it, but Bobby and Warren own the corporation, so they can release anything they want under the name Ratt anytime they want.
+So, I feel that they won’t record because they don’t want to ruin the name Ratt.
+They don’t want to fuck with the legacy.
+I don’t think they want to fuck with legacy.
 I don’t blame them.
 It is one thing you record a record with me, but it’s another thing to record with a completely new singer and everything.
 Just my bit?

-Robbie Crane: Yeah, the live releases, they could do a live thing, but it’s a combination between the fact that they don’t wanna mess with the legacy and that it’s hard because me, Jizzy and John Corabi are hired players in the band, but in order for us to record something with them, they have to… we won’t just let them pay us a little bit of money, we want to be partners in it.
-So, in order for them to record something and let us be partners that means long terms, so they don’t wanna commit and I don’t blame them, they are their songs and it’s their band.
+Robbie Crane: Yeah, the live releases, they could do a live thing, but it’s a combination between the fact that they don’t want to mess with the legacy and that it’s hard because I, Jizzy, and John Corabi are hired players in the band, but for us to record something with them, they have to… we won’t just let them pay us a little bit of money, we want to be partners in it.
+So, for them to record something and let us be partners, that means long terms, so they don’t want to commit, and I don’t blame them.
+Those are their songs, and it’s their band.
 So there’s been a bit of a headbutting there.